Dr Jamie Mcphie, PhD

 Dykes, N. and Mcphie, J. (2016) ‘The Wasp, the Cave and the Lamppost’.
 Keynote paper presented at Tralee Institute of Technology ATRA conference, Tralee, Ireland, 18-21 October.

-Guest Speaker, University of Cambridge – 2-5th August, 2016 – ESER Summer School I: Doctoral studies in environmental and sustainability education: contextualizing the process.
+Mcphie, J. and Clarke, D.A.G.
+(2016).
+ESER Summer School I: Doctoral studies in environmental and sustainability education: contextualizing the process.
 European Educational Research Association and Homerton College.
-August 2nd to August 5th at Homerton College, Cambridge.
+University of Cambridge – August 2nd to August 5th at Homerton College, Cambridge.

 Mcphie, J. (2014) 'Access v Environment: Where do you draw the line?
 There is no line!'
 Keynote paper presented at University of Central Lancashire, Preston, Lancashire, 12 February.
 Access: http://breeze01.uclan.ac.uk/p4bytfh9mnz/